genesis-community/bosh-genesis-kit/MANUAL.md

   - `stackit/creds:password` - The password for the STACKIT username.
   - `stackit/creds:project` - The name of the STACKIT project under which to create the VMs.
   - `stackit/creds:domain` - The name of the STACKIT domain to use.

+#### Deploying to Proxmox VE: `pve`

+To deploy a BOSH director onto a Proxmox VE cluster, set `kit.iaas: pve` in the environment file.
+The connection parameters (`pve_host`, `pve_user`, `pve_node`, `pve_vm_storage`, `pve_disk_storage`, `pve_network_bridge`, ...) are prompted by `overlay/cpis/pve.yml`; under the `ocfp` feature they come from `secret/config/<bloc>/<scope>/cpi/pve` instead, via `ocfp/pve/base.yml`.

+The CPI itself is not shipped with BOSH, so the kit names a `bosh-pve-cpi` release to colocate on the director.
+It defaults to the latest release the kit was validated against:

+  - `pve_cpi_release_url` - Where BOSH fetches the release tarball from.
+    Defaults to the published GitHub release.
+Accepts a `file://` URL for a locally built tarball -- on the `create-env` path the file must exist on the machine running `genesis deploy` (typically the bastion).

+  - `pve_cpi_release_version` - The version recorded in the tarball's `release.MF`.
+    Defaults to the version of the release `pve_cpi_release_url` points at.

+  - `pve_cpi_release_sha1` - The sha1 of that tarball.
+    Defaults to the sha1 of the release `pve_cpi_release_url` points at.

+Override all three together; a version that disagrees with the tarball's own `release.MF` fails at upload, well after the deploy has started.
+Read the authoritative value out of the tarball rather than guessing it: `tar -xzOf <tgz> release.MF | grep version`.

+Environments predating this default set `pve_cpi_release_path`, a bare filesystem path that the kit joined onto `file://` itself.
+That parameter is gone, and `genesis check` fails naming its replacement rather than silently deploying the default release in place of the tarball the environment intended.

 #### Deploying to Bosh Warden Containers: `warden`